CP-Island-Localhost-Server/CP-Island-Project/README.md

 # CPIsland_Unityproject
 The FULL source code of the defunct Club Penguin Island 1.13.0 that has shut down in December of 2018.
 The source code includes all of the parties and it is using Unity 6 as the engine.
 We claim ZERO copyrights.
 This is meant to be for educational use ONLY and archival reasons.
 We aren't apart of Disney or any other company in anyway shape or form.

-When you access and download our source code, you agree to:
+When you access and download the source code, you agree to:

 A: NOT profit from it.

 and

 B: NOT attempt to harm Disney's or/and any other company's name or/and image.

+You may find the links under the links folder.